-Asian Lady Beetles don't like cold weather and have been known to crawl into any cracks of a home they can find, eventually making their way inside looking for warmth.
-They will fly around inside your house and leave disgusting, smelly yellow fluid that will stain your furniture, walls, ceilings and any other surfaces on which they might land.
+Once they get inside your house, they will fly around and leave disgusting, smelly yellow fluid that will stain your furniture, walls, ceilings, and any other surfaces on which they might land.

-Pest proof your home...seal any and all cracks through which they might enter.
+Pest-proof your home by sealing any and all cracks through which they might enter.
 If, despite your best efforts to keep them out, they still are in your home, simply vacuum them up or use a sticky tape to get rid of them.
 Squashing them will only cause more stains and more odor.

 Ohio State University has a detailed website about the Asian Lady Beetles that will answer just about any questions you have about them.
 To access it, click here.

 The Brighter the Ladybug, the More Toxic It Is

 A study that was published in Scientific Reports journal suggests that the brighter a ladybug is, the more toxic it is to some animals.
 The same report also revealed that the more conspicuous the beetle is, the less likely it is to be attacked by predators.
 Their bright colors apparently serve as a type of warning to potential predators that the beetles are not afraid to use their extremely foul-smelling, poisonous chemicals for self defense purposes.
 Apparently, the brighter the ladybug, the more disgusting it tastes.

 The study was the first to show how the color and/or conspicuousness of the ladybug reveals their level of toxicity, and determines whether or not they are likely to be attacked by predators.